sorrento-lab/sorrento-lab.github.io/10_Mikrotik_LTE.md

 •	MAC address: enter the MAC you randomly generated earlier from Mikrotik.
 This step is important as this will ensure it looks like the MAC that is requested comes from the device holding the SIM itself.
 Everything else can stay as default.

-Save and apply, and now we should have a mobile WAN address on the WAN2 interface.
+Save and apply, and now we should have a mobile WAN address on the `WAN_LTE` interface.
+In Mikrotik Quickset it will still say `0.0.0.0`, but dig a bit further in the Webfig menus and you will find that Mikrotik creates a sort of bridge with an internal IP address to pass all of this, with the WAN address assigned to it.

+----TESTED up to here-----

 # OPNsense gateway groupings

-At this stage you may lose connectivity due to having two single gateways.

 To create a failover group, follow this tutorial: https://docs.opnsense.org/manual/how-tos/multiwan.html